 4. There will be 3 in-class quizzes given during the semester.
-There are no other opportunities for a make-up quiz.
+One Quiz will be dropped.
+There is no other opportunity for a make-up quiz.

 • Study Tips

 Economics is very analytical.
 It requires regular hard work and reading and thinking skills.
 Your final course grade is going to be directly proportional to the effort you put in.
 The following study patterns should help you.